 After a 28-year run, Microsoft is discontinuing WordPad in Windows

 “Microsoft recently announced that WordPad, the basic text-editing program that’s been around since 1995, will no longer receive updates and will eventually be removed in a future Windows update.
-While they haven’t given an exact date for this change, they’re recommending Microsoft Word for those who need rich text documents and Windows Notepad for plain text documents.
+While they haven’t given an exact date for this change, they recommend Microsoft Word for those needing rich text documents and Windows Notepad for plain text documents.

 One potential reason for this change might be security concerns.
 Earlier this year, the Qbot malware started exploiting a flaw in WordPad to infect computers and avoid detection.”